prio/prio_old.github.io/_posts/2013-11-02-displaying-mqtt-messages-in-a-browser-in-real-time.md

     topic pattern [[[ out | in | both ] qos-level] local-prefix remote-prefix]

-So we have set our pattern to '#' which in MQTT means everything (think posix '*'), we have specified we want communication to be two way, 'both', our QOS level is set to 0, and we are mapping everything sent to the local 'sensor/' topic, to the remote 'sensor/jons-house' topic.
+So we have set our pattern to '#' which in MQTT means everything (think posix '\*'), we have specified we want communication to be two way, 'both', our QOS level is set to 0, and we are mapping everything sent to the local 'sensor/' topic, to the remote 'sensor/jons-house' topic.

 Now, lets test our set up so far using the Mosquitto command line tools.
 In one terminal window on the Raspberry Pi we will subscribe to the topic on the RabbitMQ host (you can do this from any machine and you should see the same result):

-> $ mosquitto_sub -h \<rabbitmq-url> -t topic/sensor/jons-house/#
+> $ mosquitto_sub -h &lt;rabbitmq-url&gt; -t topic/sensor/jons-house/#

 'topic' is the name of the exchange used by default on RabbitMQ.